CLUTR: Curriculum Learning via Unsupervised Task Representation Learning: Reproducibility

-At last, we analytically compare the CLUTR and PAIRED curricula.
-Full details of the environments, network architectures of the teacher and student agents, the VAE, the training hyperparameters, and further analysis and evaluation are discussed in the Appendix.
+At last, we analyze CLUTR curriculum in multiple aspects while comparing it with PAIRED to have a closer understanding.
+Full details of the environments, network architectures, training hyperparameters, VAE training and further details are discussed in the Appendix.